Rokk001/BtcSoloMinerGpu/README.md

 ### Notes

-- GPU backend parameters are prepared; hash calculation currently uses CPU.
-A CUDA/OpenCL implementation can be added modularly via `compute` section.
+- GPU mining support is implemented with CUDA/OpenCL backends.
+The miner automatically uses GPU if available and configured, otherwise falls back to CPU.
+GPU mining uses parallel batch hashing (1024 nonces per iteration) for improved performance.
+For optimal performance, GPU kernels can be further optimized.

 ### Releases